- Online Safety

 Pupil voice has a high profile at our school.
 Adults listen to children’s views and value their opinions.
 Each class has a member on the school council.
 This member is elected by their peers and represents their class’s views in council meetings.

 Pupils are actively involved in the creation of class rules by which they should abide.

 Pupils are consulted about how best to improve their learning.
-In 2015, a group of children from Years 4 and 5 formed a working party to decide the qualities they thought children should have when they leave our school.
+For example, a group of children from Years 4 and 5 formed a working party to decide the qualities they thought children should have when they leave our school.
 These were then put to the teachers who, in turn, prepared activities for the next term to help children develop the two qualities the children had chosen as most important: independence and resilience.

 We have two pupil members of the school e-safety committee, which meets every half term to discuss how to improve e-safety for children at our school.

 The importance of abiding by the rules and laws of the country is reinforced in the classroom and in assemblies.
 Children are involved in the creation of their own class rules and the school’s ‘golden rules’ were written by children.
 There is a clear behaviour policy that all children understand.
 Children know when rewards and sanctions are used.